 Just like pork raised by Farmer Jones, it is perfectly safe to eat venison!

 I once saw a video of a deer attacking a man.
 The deer was on his hind legs kicking the crap out of the guy... oh wait, that is not the "tough" we are talking about.

-I will admit, I thought this might be true when I was a kid.
-My dad, bless his heart had a variety of game that had been in the freezer and needed to be cooked and instead of taking the time to make several recipes, dad decided to cook it all the same.
-He rolled it in flour, threw some salt and pepper on it and deep fried it.
-I was presented a plate of fried raccoon, rabbit and squirrel.
-All over cooked and all tough as shoe leather to chew.
+I will admit that I believed all game was tough when I was a kid.
+My dad, bless his heart, had a variety of game that sat in the freezer for a long time.
+When he finally cooked it, instead of taking the time to make several dishes, dad cooked it all the same.
+He rolled it in flour, threw in some salt and pepper, and deep fried it.
+I was presented with plates of fried raccoon, rabbit, and squirrel, all over-cooked and tough as shoe leather.

 Just like any meat, wild game needs to be cooked properly.
-Don't expect to cook a venison steak like you would a Ribeye, the fat content is just not there.
-My husband talks about his mom's rabbit and dumplings recipe all the time.
-Homemade dumplings with shredded rabbit meat all slow baked in the oven together.
+Don't expect to cook a venison steak like you would a ribeye—the fat content is just not there.
+My husband talks about his mom's rabbit-and-dumplings recipe all the time: Homemade dumplings with shredded rabbit meat all slow-baked in the oven together.
 He always tells me how tender the rabbit was.
-We are going to make this someday.
-After throwing a whole lot of lead this winter, we only have one rabbit in the freezer and that just isn't going to feed us both!

 Myth #5 Pregnant Women Shouldn't Eat Wild Game

-If this were true, it would go without saying that pregnant women shouldn't eat any meat.
-Again it is all about how it is prepared.
+If this were true, most babies born since the beginning of time would have been affected.
+Again, it is all about how the meat is prepared.
 Meat of any type needs to be cooked to appropriate temperatures before consuming.
 This is especially important for expectant mothers.

 The fact is, wild game is very safe for pregnant women and it is the most organic meat you can get.
 It is so much healthier for us than its commercial counterparts and, if you want to talk cost, it is way cheaper per pound.